Sidin Vadukut

 Sidin Sunny Vadukut is a columnist, writer and blogger from India.
 In January 2010, Vadukut's debut novel Dork: The Incredible Adventures of Robin 'Einstein' Varghese was published.
 This is the first part of the Dork trilogy and takes a satirical dig at the management consulting industry.
 The second installment in the trilogy – God Save the Dork – set in London was released in November 2011.
 The final edition – Who let the Dork Out – was out in the markets on 4 November 2012.

 Personal life

-Vadukut was born in a small village near Irinjalakuda on 30 April.
-He spent the most part of his childhood in Abu Dhabi and came back to India to pursue his higher education.
-An Engineer from Department of Metallurgy and Materials Engineering, National Institute of Technology,Tiruchirappalli, according to Sidin his father "bought him his MBA" from Indian Institute of Management Ahmedabad.
-He subsequently worked with the management consulting firm AT Kearney before writing 'Dork'.
-He currently lives in London, UK and is studying at Birkbeck, University of London.
 In September 2014 he appeared as a contestant on the BBC quiz show Mastermind.
 His specialist subject was champagne.